Multidimensional, multifunctional.

 Concrete

-For a minimialist and clean appearance, this is especially effective around pools and spas, and in structural and conceptual gardens.
+For a minimalist and clean appearance, this is especially effective around pools and spas, and in structural and conceptual gardens.
 Makes an excellent pairing with Cor-Ten Steel.

 Rock Gabion